alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 draft: false
 ---

-Kicking off a series of posts (number TBD) documenting the development of an ML system for Fantasy Premier League.
+Kicking off a series documenting the development of an ML system for Fantasy Premier League.

 Gameweek 19.
 The exact midpoint of the Premier League season.

-6 months of work.
-380+ commits.
-800+ tests.
+>5 months of work.
+395 commits.
+833 tests.
 10 evals.
-A production-ready system.
+A production-minded system: reproducible pipelines, a CLI, a growing test suite, and observability.

 This isn't a success story.
 At least, not yet.

+**TL;DR**

+- **What I built**: a data pipeline + ML expected points model + transfer/squad/captainoptimiser + experimentalLLM agent for transfers
+- **Current performance**: ranked ~2.7m/11m (but +86 points above average)
+- **What’s novel**: betting-derived features, hauler-focused loss, agent tools over optimisation
+- **What’s next**: multi-gameweek planning, uncertainty, and more automation

 *Points per gameweek compared to FPL average and the current #1 manager*